-There’s been lots of buzz on social media lately about women’s health and how to urinate correctly.
-Some say the right way to pee is by sitting differently; Some say it’s not how you sit but how you wipe that matters.
+There's been lots of buzz on social media lately about women's health and how to urinate correctly.
+Some say the right way to pee is by sitting differently, while others say it's not how you sit, but how you wipe that matters.

 - Holding your urine for too long.

-- Voiding your urine when you didn’t need to (the “Just in case” time frame).
+- Voiding when you didn't need to (the "Just in case" time frame).

 - Not drinking enough water.

-- Being constipated or not defecating when you need to.
+- Not managing constipation or not defecating when you need to.

-- Rushing to go to the restroom when you do need to empty may make you not empty completely or push to void.
+- Rushing to go to the restroom when you don't need to go.

-- Thinking that incontinence is normal despite being common.
+- Thinking that urinary incontinence (UI) is normal despite being common.

-Waiting to urinate is something everyone does once in a while, whether it’s because we’re not near a bathroom or stuck in traffic.
-But, holding in your urine can lead to some pretty significant side effects, including:
+Waiting to urinate is something everyone does once in a while, whether it's because you're not near a bathroom or you're stuck in traffic.
+However, holding your urine can lead to some pretty significant side effects, including: